top of page

 • If you cannot see the vertical bookmark bar, it's a good idea to configure Word so that bookmarks are visible;

-• Do not move it or change it.
-DoxRunner depends on it during its many operations;
+• Do not move it or change it unless it's in the wrong place.
+DoxRunner depends on it during the Process Raw operation;

 • Length: Cannot be longer than 30 characters.